calabash/calabash-ios/README.md

 ### Prerequisites

 You need to have Ruby installed.
 This is installed by default on MacOSX.
 Verify by running `ruby -v` in a terminal - it should print "ruby 1.8.7" (or higher).
+We do recommend using Ruby 2.0+.

 ### Fast track